Quantum Walk on a Line with Absorbing Boundaries: Introduction

-The rest of the paper is organized as follows: In Section~\ref{sec:overview} we introduce the model an review the previously derived results from the literature.
-Section~\ref{sec:analytical} is dedicated to the analytical derivation of the absorption probabilities for large system size $N$.
-In Section~\ref{sec:numerical} we perform a numerical investigation of small size systems and study the convergence to the asymptotic results.
+The rest of the paper is organized as follows: In Section~\ref{sec:overview} we introduce the model and review the previously derived results from the literature.
+In Section~\ref{sec:parity} we discuss the parity symmetry which allows to restrict the analysis to starting positions $0\leq k\leq N-1$.
+We evaluate the absorption probabilities in the asymptotic limit of large system size $N\to\infty$ in Section \ref{sec:analytical}.
+In Section~\ref{sec:numerical} we propose an approximation of absorption probability for finite $N$ and perform an extensive numerical investigation of small size systems, showing exponentially fast convergence to the analytical results.
 We conclude and present an outlook in Section~\ref{sec:conclusions}.
+More technical details of the derivations are left for Appendices \ref{sec:integrands} and \ref{app:b}.
+Finally, in Appendix \ref{app:c} we show that the results derived in the main text are easily modified for lines of even lengths, i.e. with absorbers at $-N$ and $N+1$.